bytebots-open/vps-backup/README.md

 # vps-Backup Script

-This is a Node.js script to download files and directories from a vps server using sftp, showing download progress and logging any failed downloads to a CSV file.
+This is a Node.js script to download files and directories from a VPS server using SFTP, showing download progress and logging any failed downloads to a CSV file.

 ## Prerequisites